sotrh/learn-wgpu/docs/beginner/tutorial8-depth/README.md

 }
 ```

-1. We need the DEPTH_FORMAT for when we create the depth stage of the `render_pipeline` and for creating the depth texture itself.
+1. We need the DEPTH_FORMAT for creating the depth stage of the `render_pipeline` and for creating the depth texture itself.
 2. Our depth texture needs to be the same size as our screen if we want things to render correctly.
-We can use our `config` to make sure that our depth texture is the same size as our surface textures.
+We can use our `config` to ensure our depth texture is the same size as our surface textures.
 3. Since we are rendering to this texture, we need to add the `RENDER_ATTACHMENT` flag to it.
 4. We technically don't *need* a sampler for a depth texture, but our `Texture` struct requires it, and we need one if we ever want to sample it.
 5. If we do decide to render our depth texture, we need to use `CompareFunction::LessEqual`.
-This is due to how the `sampler_comparison` and `textureSampleCompare()` interacts with the `texture()` function in GLSL.
+This is due to how the `sampler_comparison` and `textureSampleCompare()` interact with the `texture()` function in GLSL.

 We create our `depth_texture` in `State::new()`.